Alternative dispute resolution: England and Wales

 Judges in England and Wales often encourage use of ADR in appropriate legal cases, and such encouragement is endorsed in the Civil Procedure Rules (CPR 1.4).
 Halsey v Milton Keynes General NHS Trust provided guidance on cases where one party is willing to take part in ADR and the other refuses to do so on grounds which might be considered unreasonable.
 In a case which followed shortly after Halsey between Burchell, a builder, and Mr and Mrs Bullard, his customer, the Bullards and their solicitors had "blithely battle[d] on" with litigation where the Appeal Court found that ADR would have been a speedier and less costly means of resolving the parties' dispute.
-In a 2013 appeal case which has been described as "com[ing] a long way" since Halsey, the Court of Appeal strengthened the argument for using mediation and asserted that "mediation works".
-In PGF II SA v OMFS Company 1 Ltd., PGF II issued several invitations to OFMS to take part in mediation to resolve a dispute on dilapidations between them, which received no response.
+In a 2013 case which has been described as "com[ing] a long way" since Halsey, the Court of Appeal strengthened the argument for using mediation and asserted that "mediation works".
+In PGF II SA v OMFS Company 1 Ltd, PGF II issued several invitations to OFMS to take part in mediation to resolve a dispute on dilapidations between them, which received no response.
 The trial court and appeal court agreed that "no response" amounted to an "unreasonable refusal to participate" in ADR.
 The issues were resolved by a settlement immediately prior to the trial date and a cost sanction imposed on OFMS.
 The Appeal Court upheld the guidance in the ADR Handbook, which stated that "silence in the face of an invitation to participate in ADR is, as a general rule, of itself unreasonable", and thus endorsed the value of the ADR Handbook itself.

-In England and Wales, ADR is now more commonly referred to as ‘NCDR’ (Non Court Dispute Resolution), in an effort to promote this as the normal (rather than alternative) way to resolve disputes.
+In England and Wales, ADR is now more commonly referred to as NCDR (Non-Court Dispute Resolution), in an effort to promote this as the normal (rather than alternative) way to resolve disputes.
 In a 2023 judgment, Churchill v Merthyr Tydfil County Borough Council, the Court of Appeal confirmed that in the right case courts can order (i) the parties to engage in NCDR and / or (ii) stay the proceedings to allow for NCDR to take place.
 This overturns the previous orthodoxy (the 2004 Court of Appeal decision in Halsey) which was that unwilling parties could not be obliged to participate in NCDR.